Uniform Length Estimates for Trajectories on Flat Cone Surfaces: Introduction

 In Section~\ref{bigsec:individual}, we prove Theorem~\ref{thm:mainindividual}, which addresses the case of trajectories in flat cone surfaces of any genus.

 Starting from Section~\ref{bigsec:hulls}, we focus on convex flat cone spheres and the proof of Theorem~\ref{thm:mainfavorite}.

-In Section~\ref{bigsec:hulls}, we introduce the notion of convex hulls and generalize Thurston's surgeries.
-These tools are then applied in Section~\ref{bigsec:coor} to understand the structure of the ``thin" parts of the moduli space.
+In Section~\ref{bigsec:hulls}, we introduce the concept of convex hulls and generalized Thurston surgeries.
+These tools are then utilized in Section~\ref{bigsec:coor} to understand the structure of the ``thin" parts of the moduli space.
+Furthermore, we apply these tools to prove Theorem~\ref{thm:combinandmetriclengthinhull}, which is crucial for the proof of Theorem~\ref{thm:mainfavorite} in Section~\ref{bigsec:ivslen}.

-In Section~\ref{bigsec:coor}, we define the ``thick" and ``thin" parts of the moduli space and use these to construct a finite cover of the moduli space.
+In Section~\ref{bigsec:coor}, we introduce a concrete decomposition of the moduli space by ``thick" and ``thin" parts.

-In Section~\ref{bigsec:ivslen}, we provide the proof of Theorem~\ref{thm:mainfavorite} by separately analyzing the surfaces contained in the thick and thin parts of the moduli space as introduced in Section~\ref{bigsec:coor}.
+In Section~\ref{bigsec:ivslen}, we provide the proof of Theorem~\ref{thm:mainfavorite} by separately analyzing the surfaces contained in the thick and thin parts of the moduli space.

 \paragraph{\bf Acknowledgements.} I would like to express my sincere gratitude to my advisors, Vincent Delecroix and Elise Goujard, for their helpful guidance and discussions during the preparation of this paper.
+I also thank the anonymous referee for helpful comments and suggestions.

-\section{Flat surfaces and Moduli spaces}
+\section{Flat Surfaces and Moduli Spaces}

 In this section, we define flat surfaces and introduce the necessary background, following the definitions of flat surfaces and moduli spaces from~\cite{Veech, thu, Ngu24}.